RTHyman/audio-program/README.md

 <img src="/images/fritzing/led-button.png" height="500">

-Additional referece images show green alligator clip on the positive LED contact and black on the negative -> resistor -> ground, and yellow on going to 25 and blue going to ground.
+Additional reference images show green alligator clip on the positive LED contact and black on the negative -> resistor -> ground, and yellow on going to 25 and blue going to ground.
 This is using a Raspberry Pi 4 for testing purposes however this is an identical setup to a Raspberry Pi Zero with male headers.

 <img src="/images/test/alligator_clip_test.jpg" height="500">